ankurgautam/predictBreastCancer/README.md

 ##Conclusions
 Given that there is one main principal component PC1, most algorithms will perform with excellent accuracy.
-This example shows how large predictors can be easily compressed using PCA and then used for prediction.
+The large predictors can be easily compressed using PCA and then used for prediction.